 Harvey Jones sizes up Johnson Matthey (LSE: JMAT), Standard Life (LSE: ST.), Severn Trent (LSE: SVT), BAE Systems (LSE: BA.) and Land Securities (LSE: LAND).

-Shopping for shares isn't easy, there's so much on offer these days!
-I feel spoilt for choice.
-Here are five stocks I've added to my basket lately, but should I buy?
+Shopping for shares isn't easy.
+There's so much on offer these days, I feel spoilt for choice.
+Here are five stocks I've added to my basket lately, but should I buy any of them?

 > Harvey doesn't own any of the shares mentioned in this article.